-For feature encoder-centric approaches, the primary objective is to enhance the feature representation of each modality.
-Yang et al. \cite{yang2022dis} conceptualize multimodal representation learning as a form of domain adaptation, employing adversarial learning to model both modality-invariant and modality-specific subspaces within multimodal fusion.
-Han et al. \cite{han2021improving} introduced the MMIM framework, which enhances multimodal fusion performance through hierarchical mutual information maximization.
-To address the challenge of multimodal heterogeneity in MSA, Li et al. \cite{lin2023multi} conceptualized the learning process of each modality as a set of sub-tasks and introduced a novel Multi-Task Momentum Distillation (MTMD) method.
-This approach effectively reduces the discrepancies between modalities and enhances representation consistency.
-Furthermore, to suppress sentiment-irrelevant and conflicting information across modalities, Zhang et al. \cite{ALMT2023} proposed the Adaptive Language-guided Multimodal Transformer (ALMT), which learns a unified hypermodality representation guided by language at multiple scales.
-In recent work, Li et al. \cite{li2025multimodal} proposed the MM-PEAR-CoT framework, which enhances the reliability of multimodal sentiment analysis by using cross-modal filtering and fusion to suppress irrational reasoning steps generated by large language models.
+In feature encoder-centric approaches, the primary objective is to improve the feature representation for each modality.
+Yang et al. \cite{yang2022dis} employ adversarial learning to model both modality-invariant and modality-specific subspaces within multimodal fusion.
+Han et al. \cite{han2021improving} enhance multimodal fusion performance through hierarchical mutual information maximization.
+To address the challenge of multimodal heterogeneity in MSA, Li et al. \cite{lin2023multi} conceptualized the learning process for each modality as a set of sub-tasks, thereby effectively reducing discrepancies between modalities and enhancing representation consistency.
+Furthermore, to suppress sentiment-irrelevant and conflicting information across modalities, in recent work, Zhang et al. \cite{ALMT2023} proposed the Adaptive Language-guided Multimodal Transformer (ALMT), which learns a unified hypermodality representation guided by language at multiple scales.

-Despite these advancements, MSA systems remain constrained by the scarcity and high annotation cost of multimodal data, often leading to overfitting and limited generalization \cite{multimix, powmix}.
-This highlights the need for effective data augmentation techniques specifically designed for multimodal emotional data.
+Despite these advancements, MSA systems remain constrained by the scarcity and high annotation costs of multimodal data, which often lead to overfitting and limited generalization \cite{multimix, powmix}.
+This highlights the need for effective data augmentation techniques tailored to multimodal emotional data.